 A high powered blender like a Vitamix (my favorite) or Blendtec is of course going to work best.
 The Vitamix is especially great because it has the tamper (stick) attachment and that really helps with this recipe as you can push down from the top which really helps the process.

 Can I use this in a vegan cream cheese frosting?
-Not in its current form no, but with some adjustments yes!
+With a couple of adjustments yes!
 Check out our vegan cream cheese frosting recipe that uses an adaptation of this recipe as its base.